PRC-Data-Challenge-2024/team_delightful_avocado/README.md

 ## Evaluation

-We can now take a look at the models parameters and evaluate the inference of each individual parameter to the models output.
+We can now take a look at the model parameters and evaluate the inference of each individual parameter to the model output.
 The underlying model is a HistGradientBoostingRegressor, which can be analyzed using the `shap` library.
 SHAP (SHapley Additive exPlanations) values can be used to explain the model's predictions and understand the importance of each feature in the prediction.
 You can find detailed values and plots in the [`feature_importances.ipynb`](feature_importances.ipynb) notebook.

-Most important features are `mtom, aircraft_type, oew` which are closely related to the airplane type.
+The features with the highest SHAP values are `mtom, aircraft_type, oew` which are closely related to the aircraft type.
-Therefore, we assume the models performance could be improved by adding airplane variants to the dataset.
+Therefore, we surmise the model performance could be improved by adding aircraft variants to the dataset, making these values more specific.
 We also provide some mean values of the feature parameters of the challenge set for the different aircraft types in the [`data/mean_data.csv`](data/mean_data.csv) file.

 Further important features are the mean climb rate value during the climb phase having an inverse effect on the takeoff weight, e.g. indicating an empty aircraft having better climb performance.
-Interestingly, there also is an influence of the airline indicating maybe different operating specifics.
+Interestingly, there also is an influence of the airline possibly indicating different operating specifics.
+However, the high SHAP values could likely also be related to the aircraft type, which will correlate with the airline.

 ## Results